 - pain in the lower right side of the abdomen

 However, pregnant women may not always have the classic symptoms of appendicitis, especially late in pregnancy.
-The appendix is pushed higher during pregnancy by the growing uterus, so the pain may occur in your upper abdomen instead of the lower right side of the abdomen.
+The growing uterus pushes the appendix higher during pregnancy.
+This means pain may occur in the upper abdomen instead of the lower right side of the abdomen.

 When you meet with the doctor, they’ll perform a physical exam and ask you questions about your symptoms.
 They’ll also order certain tests to help them determine if you have appendicitis.
 These may include:

 - blood tests to look for signs of an infection

 - urine tests to check for signs of a UTI or a kidney stone

 - an abdominal ultrasound or CT scan to see if the appendix is inflamed